TheCamilovisk/ChatLit/README.md

 # ChatLit

+A RAG application for chatting with PDF documents.
+The LLM backend can be supplied by the OpenAI API or Ollama for local development.

 ## Install Instructions

 First of all, we need to install Ollama for the local pipeline.
 Follow the official documentation instructions for this.
 Then from the command line run: